NethServer/docs/administrator-manual/en/backup.rst

   /opt/mysoftware

+The same syntax applies to configuration backup.
+Modifications should be done inside the file :file:`/etc/backup-config.d/custom.include`.

 **Exclusion**

 If you wish to exclude a file or directory from data backup, add a line to the file :file:`/etc/backup-data.d/custom.exclude`.